AldenSiaZhengHeng/COMP3004_20196637/README.md

 5. To evaluate the training data of the model trained: just run 'pyhton utils.py'

+6. To evaluate the result on tensorboard: 'tensorboard --logdir=runs'
+    - you can access the localhost website provided to evaluate the training result

 -----------------------------------------
 # Briefly explanation of each file and folder
 - **The models, runs folder and the result that current contain in the main folder is trained on small experience data**